libp2p/docs/content/concepts/discovery-routing/mDNS.md

 ## mDNS in libp2p

-In libp2p, mDNS is used for peer discovery, allowing peers to find and communicate with each other on the same local network without any configuration.
+In libp2p, mDNS is used for peer discovery, allowing peers to find each other on the same local network without any configuration.
+In the basic mDNS node discovery flow a node broadcasts a request which is consecutively replied to by other nodes within the network with their multiaddresses.
-The basic mDNS node discovery flow begins when a peer starts or detects a network change and then sends a query message to all peers.
-The node adds the response it receives from other peers into a local database.

 To learn more about
 definitions, specific fields, and peer discovery, [visit the mDNS libp2p